Article: Backup Data

 Samsung, Nokia, Gigaset

-- Then select "Photos".
+- Then select "Camera backup"

-- Tap on the small arrow pointing downwards.
+- Tap on "Permissions"

 iPhone/iPad